BOT Online Instructors

 will include questions about information found on this web page,

-syllabus, and Blackboard.
+the course syllabus, and Blackboard.
 Please review all items carefully.
 While you

 work through this orientation, jot down any questions you might have and